Nilges Draher LLC

 • You have a dispute with an employer regarding a contract, such as a non-compete or non-disclosure agreement, or are being asked to sign a contract you don't fully understand.

-• You have been or suspect you will be retaliated against for reporting misconduct in good faith.
+• You need to negotiate severance or an employment agreement.
+You have been or suspect you will be retaliated against for reporting misconduct in good faith.

 • You have made a good-faith effort to remedy your situation through your employer's procedures, but your employer isn't taking you seriously.

-• An employer is threatening legal action against you, or you think you will need to file a lawsuit.
+• You suspect your employer has violated Ohio or federal law.
+An employer is threatening legal action against you, or you think you will need to file a lawsuit.

-Remember that talking to an employment law attorney is not necessarily adversarial.
 Some employment disputes do end up in court, but many can be resolved through negotiation.
 Your employer might not even know that they are breaking the law – which is not an excuse, of course, but if their actions are rooted in ignorance instead of malice, it may be easier to get them to change course by simply pointing out the illegal conduct.
 On the other hand, if your employer is knowingly breaking the law to take advantage of employees, legal action is more likely.

 Either way, if you believe something is wrong and your employer isn't fixing it, it's time to talk to our law firm.
 That doesn't mean you're committing to hiring us or taking a particular legal action such as filing a lawsuit; it just means you're getting candid, confidential advice on your employment situation.
 We will listen to your concerns, answer your questions, and help you understand your legal options.